We don't

 That's not a slogan.
 All seven partners spend most of their time inside portfolio companies, embedded with management, working the actual problem.
 That's the part that doesn't fit on a website, and it's the part that matters.

-What this looks like in practice: shared Slack channels, weekly working sessions, exec hires we recruit ourselves, customer intros from our network, and the unglamorous middle-of-the-night calls when something breaks.
+What this looks like in practice: shared Slack channels, weekly working sessions, exec hires we make ourselves, customer intros from our network, and the unglamorous middle-of-the-night calls when something breaks.
 The portfolio knows the difference.

 Build.
 Buy.
 Merge.
 Spin.